mharikmert/dice-game/README.md

 # Dice Game (In Development)

 ## About
 This is a simple dice developing in React JS.
 Game plays with 2 players.
 There is two dices, one player roll dices, get scores with the numbers of the dices.
 Player might want to roll dice again or hold the current score.
 If player wants to hold score, score is held, other player's turn comes.
 If wants to roll again, roll again.
 However if two dices are both one or six etc rules may change, the score of the player becomes zero and other player's turn comes.
-Player that reachs 100, won the game.
+Player that reachs 100, wins the game.

 ## Installation
 ```